Damar Hamlin puts aside fear and practices in pads for the first time since cardiac arrest

-PITTSFORD, N.Y. — (AP) — Of the thousands of emotions — trepidation among them — running through Damar Hamlin’s head Monday while he pulled on his pads for practice for the first time at training camp, the one that ultimately won out was joy.
+PITTSFORD, N.Y. — Of the thousands of emotions — trepidation among them — running through Damar Hamlin’s head Monday while pulling on his pads for practice for the first time at training camp, the one that ultimately won out was joy.

 “I made the choice to play.
 But I’m processing a thousand emotions.
 I’m not afraid to say that it crosses my mind of being a little scared here and there,” he added.
 “My faith is stronger than any fear.
 That’s what I want to preach up here.
 And that’s the message I want to spread on to the world that as long as your faith is stronger than your fear, you can get through anything.”